 - As you find time, skim through all emails marked as “FYI.”
 Often, you only need to do this step once a day.

-Ultimately, inbox shadowing enables a fundamental and positive change in your (once-tumultuous) relationship with your inbox.
+Ultimately, inbox shadowing enables a fundamental and positive change in your (once-tumultuous) relationship with your email management.
 Let’s take a closer look at some of the benefits of this effective email management concept.

 The Benefits of Working with an Inbox Shadower

-#1: You Can Reduce Time Spent on Emails by Up to 80%
+#1: You Can Reduce Time Spent on Your Email Management by Up to 80%

-Research shows that over the course of a day, the average employee checks their inbox 96 times and spends nearly 3 hours managing their email.
+Research shows that over the course of a day, the average employee checks their inbox 96 times and spends nearly 3 hours on email management.
 That equates to one email-related task every five minutes!

 Why Don’t Shadowers Just Send Emails Themselves?